New Hampshire Wing Civil Air Patrol: Membership

 Youth aged 12-18 may join the Civil Air Patrol as cadets in a cadet squadron, and may continue to serve as a cadet until the age of 21.
 Adult members aged 18 and older may join a senior squadron, or be assigned to a cadet squadron in a management capacity.
 Composite squadrons may contain both cadet and senior programs.

 Organization

 Resources

-As of December 2020, New Hampshire Wing has 7 single-engine planes (2 Cessna 172 Skyhawks, 4 Cessna 182 Skylanes and a Cessna R182 Skylane RG).
+As of May 2020, New Hampshire Wing has 5 single-engine planes (1 Cessna 172 Skyhawk, 3 Cessna 182 Skylanes and a Cessna T206H Stationaire).
 The wing also has 15 vehicles, principally 10-15 passenger vans at each of the squadrons.
-There are also 7 fixed radio repeaters around the state, 2 airborne-capable portable repeaters, about 75 fixed and mobile VHF stations, and 15 HF radio stations.
+There are also 5 fixed radio repeaters around the state, 2 airborne-capable portable repeaters, about 120 fixed and mobile VHF stations, and 22 HF radio stations.